-This could go to planning committee in the new year.
+This will go to planning committee on June 23rd.
 Cllr Railton thinks that the decision could go either way.
-Click here to help us to raise enough money for a legal challenge.
+Click here to help us to raise enough money for a legal challenge if planning permission is granted.

 Follow our blogs …